elexive-com/elexive-calc/resources/plan.md

    - Captures value-signaling data that enables personalized follow-up
    - **Implementation Approach**: Strategically placed CTAs with varied commitment levels (download report, schedule consultation, request proposal) integrated throughout the experience

-## ModuleExplorer: The Heart of the Guided Exploration Experience
+## ModuleExplorer: Comprehensive Module Browsing

 ### Strategic Purpose

-The ModuleExplorer is a cornerstone of our customer journey, designed to address several key customer pain points:
+The ModuleExplorer is designed to address several key customer pain points:

-1. **Information Overload**: By organizing consulting modules into meaningful categories with visual hierarchy
+1. **Information Overload**: By organizing all consulting modules with powerful filtering
-2. **Context Lacking**: By situating modules within both business pillars and journey stages
-3. **Difficulty Comparing Options**: Through consistent, comparable module cards
+2. **Difficulty Comparing Options**: Through consistent, comparable module cards
-4. **Inability to "Browse"**: With multiple navigation approaches that match different thinking styles
+3. **Efficient Discovery**: With comprehensive search and multi-dimensional filtering
+4. **Module Organization**: With saved module features for personal collections

-### Core Navigation Models
+### Core Features

-The ModuleExplorer offers three distinct ways to discover relevant consulting modules, accommodating different executive thinking styles:
+The ModuleExplorer offers a streamlined way to discover relevant consulting modules:

-1. **Transformation Pillars View**
-   - Groups modules by core business transformation areas: Transformation (People & Process), Strategy (Vision & Direction), and Technology (Tools & Systems)
-   - Visualizes each pillar with distinctive color-coding (purple, blue, green) and iconography
+1. **Complete Module Catalog**
+   - Presents all modules in a consistent grid layout
-   - Provides contextual descriptions of each pillar's focus and business impact
+   - Provides count indicators showing total and filtered modules
+   - Supports rapid browsing with consistent information architecture
-   - Shows relevant modules in a visually cohesive grid below the highlighted pillar
+   - Shows modules across all pillars and categories in one unified view

-2. **Customer Journey View**
-   - Organizes modules according to the client transformation journey stages: Assess, Plan, Execute, Optimize
-   - Creates a chronological narrative with connecting arrows that helps users understand the sequential nature of transformation
-   - Color-codes journey stages (blue, amber, green, purple) for visual differentiation
-   - Automatically filters modules to show only those relevant to the selected journey stage

-3. **Comprehensive List View**
-   - Presents all modules with powerful filtering and search capabilities
+2. **Advanced Filtering System**
-   - Supports advanced filtering by pillar, category, and module variant
+   - Multi-dimensional filtering by pillar, category, and module variant
-   - Provides a familiar catalog view for executives who prefer direct browsing
+   - Progressive disclosure of filter options through expandable panel
+   - Clear visual feedback for applied filters with option to reset
+   - Results immediately update as filters are modified

+3. **Search Capabilities**
+   - Comprehensive search across module names, descriptions, and headings
-   - Includes module count tracking and search result feedback
+   - Real-time search results with count indicators and feedback
+   - Intelligent handling of partial matches and related terms
+   - Clear feedback when no results match search criteria

+4. **Module Management**
+   - Module bookmarking/saving for later reference
+   - "Saved modules" view to quickly access modules of interest
+   - PDF export of module details for offline review and sharing
+   - Session persistence for saved module selections

 ### Module Cards & Detail View